Have you ever thought about starting a vintage booth business? Here’s what you need to know to get started. It’s pretty

 She has the best candy treats, too, with an old-fashioned candy counter available in the store!

 Love the beautiful flower touches she added to my booth too.

-As this week comes to an end, my vintage window booth is all set up at the Vintage Soul and next week I’ll be adding all my custom price tags, and sign, and starting back out to go “Thrifting with the Gals“.
+As this week ends, my vintage window booth is all set up at the Vintage Soul, and next week, I’ll be adding all my custom price tags and signs and starting back out to go “Thrifting with the Gals.”

 And if you’re ever in the Manchester, Vermont area, stop in and say hello at The Vintage Soul.
 It is there you will find all my collections in the window.
 Yeah!